harambe-forever/formula1Info/README.md

 # formulaInfo
 Formula 1 information app
 .netCORE 3.1

 in main screen there are 5 things you can do

 -go to official f1 website

 -click to drivers and see live driver information automatically updates every week after the race

--click to teams and see live team information automatically uğdates every week after the race
+-click to teams and see live team information automatically updates every week after the race

--click to previous champions to see detailed information about every championship vicotrs on f1 history
+-click to previous champions to see detailed information about every championship victors on f1 history

 -click on calendar to see.. calendar